-All self guided trips include hotel accommodation, luggage transfer, documentation, tourist information materials and a briefing by our representative upon your arrival in Slovenia.
+All self guided trips include hotel accommodation, luggage transfer, electronic documentation and a briefing by our representative upon your arrival in Slovenia.
 Generally bikes are not included, but may be rented at the beginning of the tour.
 Some tours have extras such as entrance fees at cultural sights already planned in the trip.
-Group trips also include our local tour guide, who cycles with the group and speaks English, French, German, Italian, Spanish or Dutch.

 How do I find my way around?

 Easily.
-During our welcome meeting you will be given a road-book (description of the trip in text form) and also a set of maps to approx. 1:50.000 scale.
+During our welcome meeting you will be given access to electronic guidebook GUIBO which includes trip description and maps.
 The actual trails are also marked with our own signs.
 GPS data is separately also available for all tours.

 How difficult are the trips?